Full name Paul Robert Stirling

 Stirling had long been a curious case in first-class cricket.
 The discrepancy between his first-class and limited overs returns for Middlesex had been infuriating.
 Before his maiden Championship hundred, he averaged 27.77 for the county against the red ball, but 41.46 in one-day cricket.
 So that century, against Yorkshire at Lord's in 2017, was a perfect celebration of Ireland's elevation to Test status which was formally confirmed on the other side of the Thames, at The Oval, a few days later.
 "It's about time I did this and also about time I started to score more consistently.
 That said, I don't want to take away my natural instinct to play attacking cricket.
 That's the balance I have to find."

-Ireland were eagerly seeking to develop club standards as their status in international cricket grew but another century as Stirling's return to play for his boyhood club, Cliftonville, caused resentment later that summer.
-"A farcical game at Mallusk today as a current Irish international totally dominated," Armagh CC tweeted after Stirling bulldozed their attack.
+Ireland were eagerly seeking to develop club standards as their status in international cricket grew but another century upon Stirling's return to play for his boyhood club, Cliftonville, caused brief resentment later that summer as rules excluded players with recent first-class experience from playing at this standard.
+"Farcical" was how a tweet from Armagh described it after Stirling bulldozed their attack.